Information for Applicants 2026

 - Reference list (this will not count as part of 1000 words)

-Evidence of Masters degree (including classification and dissertation title).
+Evidence of Masters degree qualification (including classification and dissertation title).
 Please submit PDF files only.

 (NB.
 Although each National EdD doctoral student will register at one institution, the National EdD cohort will engage in shared learning experiences, conferences, and networking opportunities plus a face-to-face, on-campus EdD Residential for all students).